Prolotherapy

 Conditions that are often helped include:

-Lower back pain from osteoarthritis, disc herniation, facet atrophy, and sacroiliac joint instability
+Lower back problems - Lower back pain from osteoarthritis, disc herniation, facet atrophy, sacroiliac joint instability

 How Does a Prolotherapy Treatment Feel?